 The first trimester of pregnancy can also see hormones cause increased blood flow and changes to breast tissue, adding weight to the breasts and making them more sensitive.
 For new or expecting mums and those who have recently stopped nursing, getting re-fitted for a sports bra is essential as both cup and rib sizing are likely to have changed.
 In doing so, you’ll not only improve the comfort you experience when running, but enjoy it more too.

 Ready to buy your new sports bra?
-Sign up to our Boobilicious emails & be the first to hear about new products and specials + receive FREE shipping on your first order!
+Sign up to our Boobilicious emails get $10 off your first order!

 source: womenshealth.com.au